williamhaarhoff/archetype/docs/how_it_works.md

 };
 ```

 The readable and writable views are orthogonalised into layers which can be composed in an inheritance chain.
-For now you can ignore the default assignment of `BaseViewLayer = view_base<vtable<>>`, `vtable<>` will be discussed in a later section.
+For now you can ignore the default assignment of `BaseViewLayer = view_base<vtable<>>`, `vtable<>` will be discussed in the composable vtable section.
 ```cpp
 struct writable
 {